geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 Yeah, it's helpful, but I think I haven't used it much.
 I don't have a strong opinion yet.

 ##### **Geohot** [[00:25:30](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1530)]
 Yeah.
-Yeah, it's...
+Yeah, it's..
 Good.

 ##### **Nimlgen** [[00:25:37](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1537)]
 I think doing some research and just trying things.
 Actually, I just tried to fix the AQL stuff.
-Because actually, even the AMD GPU driver has the broken...
+Because actually, even the AMD GPU driver has the broken..
 Has the broken AQL.
-Like, basically the issue if you just reset the queue, the AQL queue, and just re-upload it with the new data, it just does not sync with...
+Like, basically the issue if you just reset the queue, the AQL queue, and just re-upload it with the new data, it just does not sync with..
 With different XCCs.
-So...
+So..
 Yeah, I don't know.
 Like, Claude just tried for several hours, but I know nothing useful.

 ##### **Geohot** [[00:26:21](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1581)]
 Yeah.
-No, sometimes if it can't make...
+No, sometimes if it can't make..
 If it's like one thing that has to just get or doesn't get, it often can't get.
 But if it's the kind of thing where it can write S and hit intermediate, it can get it.
 If it's the kind of thing where it can write S and hit intermediate stuff, it's pretty good.
 But yeah, no, with a lot of hardware stuff.
 Yeah, I can see how it can just continually miss.

 ##### **Geohot** [[00:26:49](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1609)]
 Yeah.
-So yeah, but...
+So yeah, but..

 ##### **Geohot** [[00:26:55](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1615)]
 Yeah, if it involves deep reasoning, it's not good at that.
 If it involves spamming over and over again, it's good at that.